Interfacing picosecond and nanosecond quantum light pulses

 Chirping single-picosecond pulses to nanosecond duration requires a highly-dispersive medium with the lowest possible loss.
 For this reason, we use chirped fibre Bragg gratings (CFBG) with dispersion of 5~ns/nm or 10~ns/nm, commercially available at telecom wavelengths with insertion losses below 3~dB.

 The duration of the quadratic temporal phase has to match the output nanosecond optical pulse duration.
 The standard approach of using a single-tone RF (sine) signal driving an electro-optic phase modulator (EOPM) limits the achievable compression factor.
 This is because of low modulation frequency, required to cover the whole nanosecond long output optical pulse.
 Combined with the limit on maximal phase modulation amplitude, due to the breakdown voltage of the electro-optic modulator, it limits the achievable spectral shifts, yielding a low compression factor \cite{Kolner1994,Torres2011,Karpinski2017,Sosnicki2020}.
-Here we overcome this challenge by using a modulation scheme with a complex temporal phase, taking advantage of the phase periodicity \cite{Sosnicki2018}, i.e.\ using a quadratic temporal phase modulo $2\pi$ factor.
+Here we tackle this challenge by using a modulation scheme with an arbitrary temporal phase, taking advantage of the phase periodicity \cite{Sosnicki2018}, i.e.\ using a quadratic temporal phase modulo $2\pi$ factor.
 Such an approach, inspired by the spatial Fresnel lens \cite{Fresnel1822}, allows achieving a very long parabolic phase with steep slopes while limiting the necessary modulation amplitude to just $2\pi$, which is accessible for commercially available EOPMs.
+We note that related techniques has been used to generate ultrashort optical pulses from a CW laser \cite{Li2014,Fernandez2017}, however without focusing on the efficiency, crucial for quantum applications.